Aksay customs outpost: History

 The fortress was built according to the redoubt project standards of the time.
 The trenches and open space for the Casemates were built and then surrounded by brick walls.
 Logs and beams were used to construct the walls, which were covered with several layers of rammed and dried clay extracted from the banks of the river.
 Ventilation channels were added to the ceilings.
 The walls were approximately 10 meters thick and provided protection against shelling.
+The erection was completed in the year 1763.